jtonynet/ruby-blog/README.md

 <a id="run"></a>
 ### 💻 Run the Project:

-We are currently running the application locally without containerization, but infra dependencies are dockerized
+We are running the application locally without containerization as seen in `Introduction` as seen in [about section](#about)

 * Ruby Version:
     * <img src="./docs/assets/images/icons/ruby.svg" width="15px" height="15px" alt="ruby logo" title="Ruby"> 3.2.2 [Install Ruby Instructions](https://www.ruby-lang.org/en/documentation/installation/#apt)